 Call 312-500-4500.
 Tell me where the crash happened, whether you went to Advocate Christ, and what your bills look like.
 I'll tell you immediately how we plan to handle the lien strategy on your case.
 Free consultation 24/7.
 No fee unless we win.

 Under the Illinois Health Care Services Lien Act (770 ILCS 23), a hospital can file a lien against your personal injury settlement for the cost of your treatment.
-The lien is capped at 40% of the settlement for one provider or 40% combined for all.
-Hospitals routinely file liens at the 'billed' amount, which is typically 3-5x what they'd accept from a regular insurer.
-Lien negotiation is where a good lawyer adds tens of thousands to your net recovery.
+The lien is capped at 40% of the settlement for one provider, with all healthcare provider liens combined also capped at 40%.
+Hospitals routinely file liens at the 'billed' amount, which is typically three to five times what they would accept from a private insurer or Medicare for the same services.
+Lien negotiation is where a good lawyer significantly improves the client's net recovery.

 Two years from the date of the accident under 735 ILCS 5/13-202.
-But hospital lien issues can take months to negotiate even after a settlement is reached.
-Starting early gives you time to handle the lien strategy properly.
+If a government vehicle was involved, the deadlines are much shorter - one year under 745 ILCS 10/8-101.
+Hospital lien issues can take months to negotiate even after a settlement is reached, so starting early gives you time to handle the lien strategy properly.

 Future medical care is part of your damages.
 We document what additional treatment is anticipated and include it in the settlement demand.
 Ongoing treatment also helps with lien negotiation - hospitals often reduce liens when they understand the patient is still dealing with long-term consequences.
 Call 312-500-4500.